 I am ultimately less interested in proving Napoleon's Mormonism than I am in discussing how his faith colors his relationship with Pedro.
-Mink categorizes NAPOLEON DYNAMITE as a school film and coming-of-age movie, but he notes that the aforementioned characters "fail to fit into the typical generic teenage categories constructed by scholars in cinema studies".32 Numerous critics have observed that one of the aspects that separates NAPOLEON DYNAMITE from other school films is the fact that the film's protagonists - particularly Napoleon - deviate from conventional articulations of gender.33 I wish to add to the conversation by pointing out that both Napoleon and Pedro play important allegorical roles within a racialized cosmology where white Mormon Gentiles
+Mink categorizes Napoleon Dynamite as a school film and coming-of-age movie, but he notes that the aforementioned characters "fail to fit into the typical generic teenage categories constructed by scholars in cinema studies".
+Numerous critics have observed that one of the aspects that separates Napoleon Dynamite from other school films is the fact that the film's protagonists - particularly Napoleon - deviate from conventional articulations of gender.
+Wish to add to the conversation by pointing out that both Napoleon and Pedro play important allegorical roles within a racialized cosmology where white Mormon Gentiles